 Repose Gray is one of the most popular whole-house colors in recent years, especially for homeowners who still love gray but need something just a little warmer.

 This is a beautiful greige that works well in transitional spaces with a good amount of light.
 Despite its name, it does not have an icy appearance.

-> In fact, its quite warm and can even skew a touch pink.
-It's lighter than Repose Gray, but has more saturation of color.
+In fact, Crushed Ice is quite warm and can even skew a touch pink.
+It’s lighter than Repose Gray, but has more saturation of color.
 It was another contender for my kitchen remodel, but ended up being just a little too warm for what I wanted.

-> Agreeable Gray by Sherwin Williams
+Agreeable Gray by Sherwin Williams

 Another incredibly popular neutral paint color from Sherwin Williams.
 Agreeable Gray is considerably warmer than Repose Gray, firmly leaning more into the “greige” category.